 The MTC-IWF shall make use of this procedure to transfer device trigger request received over Tsp interface from SCS to the SMS-SC.

-If the MTC-IWF retrieved the IMSI and serving node identities of the UE from the HSS, the MTC-IWF shall include these identities in the request to the SMS-SC.
+If the MTC-IWF retrieved the IMSI and serving node identities of the UE from the HSS/UDM, the MTC-IWF shall include these identities in the request to the SMS-SC.

 The MTC-IWF shall include the External Identifier of the UE if received over Tsp interface from SCS.